 Why It Feels Like the Game Is Against You

-Most players don’t track how many packs they have opened since their last new card.
+Most players do not track how many packs they have opened since their last new card.
 Because of that, duplicates feel endless, even though the system is moving toward a guaranteed result in the background.

 This creates the impression that the game is unfair, while in reality it is controlling the timing of your progress, much like the pattern where players stay stuck for a while and then suddenly see the breakthrough that ends a losing loop.